Type in what information you are looking for or use the categories below to explore.

 What does it mean to be immunocompromised and how does it relate to COVID-19?

-Additionally, immune response following COVID-19 vaccination may differ for people who are moderately or severely immunocompromised, hence, specific guidance has been developed.
+There is a specific COVID-19 vaccination schedule for people who are moderately or severely immunocompromised.
 Talk with your healthcare provider.

-Why should I stay up-to-date with my COVID-19 vaccinations?
+Why should eligible people stay up to date with COVID-19 vaccinations?

-The virus that causes COVID-19 can change and evolve, and protection from COVID-19 vaccines declines over time.
-These 2024-2025 formula COVID-19 vaccines are intended to more closely match circulating SARS-CoV-2 strains.
+The virus that causes COVID-19 can change and evolve, and protection from previous COVID-19 vaccination or infection declines over time.
+The 2024-2025 formula COVID-19 vaccines were intended to more closely match circulating SARS-CoV-2 strains.

 What should I tell my vaccination provider before getting myself or my child vaccinated against COVID-19?